garrettcorn/gatsby-starter-netlify-cms/src/pages/blog/2020-05-08-contact-page-serverless-function.md

 }
 ```

 Above is my implementation of a function to get the variables needed to send Telegram messages.
+I am using `log.Panic(err)` because if we are unable to get the `TELEGRAMCHATID` and convert it the program will be unable to send telegram messages, thus it is a panic worthy error.

 ## Composing a Message to Send

 So, there are two ways to get data to our API Endpoint.
 URL encoded query strings and form data, conveniently the "net/http" package in go provides the `FormValue()` function that will use either.

+> URL encoded queries look like `https://some.url/api/endpoint?color=blue` where the variable `color` is set to `blue`

+> Form / post data is included in the body of the request.
+Here is an example using curl: `curl -d '{"color":"blue"}' -H "Content-Type: application/json" -X POST https://some.url/api/endpoint`

 ```go
 func Handler(w http.ResponseWriter, r *http.Request) {